jgreely/hugo-theme-recipe/README.md

    shortcode (see example in `content/mcarchive/cheesecakes`), and name the file `static/mx2/sectionname.mx2`.

+5. (optional) To add emoji-based star ratings, add lines to `data/stars.toml` of the form `"/rel/perma/link/" = N`.
+The default is 0, and there's no maximum.
+A negative rating prints a single red "X".

 ## Notes

 * The `xml2md` script isn't in the repo yet; still cleaning up the